aws-samples/aws-eda-slurm-cluster/docs/run_jobs.md

 srun -c 4 --mem 8G --pty /bin/bash
 ```

-This will queue a job and when it is allocated to a node and the node runs the job control will be returned to
+This will queue a job and when it is allocated to a node and the node runs, the job control will be returned to
 your shell, but stdin and stdout will be on the compute node.
 If you set your DISPLAY environment variable and allow external X11 connections you can use this to
 run interactive GUI jobs on the compute node and have the windows on your instance.